Sao Lourenco do Barrocal

 Just over two hours from Lisbon's cosmopolitan charms, deep in the heart of Alentejo, Sao Lourenco do Barrocal offers endless calm, beauty and pastoral pleasures.
 Alentejo, with its medieval castles and villages, is one of the least populated and least developed parts of western Europe and all the better for it.

 Whitewashed on the outside and a haven of simple but thoughtful dcor on the inside, Sao Lourenco do Barrocal is the perfect spot to spend a few days of delicious downtime while in Portugal.
 It also makes a great way station between Lisbon and Seville.
 There's a fabulous spa, gym and pilates, extraordinary star gazing with a resident astronomer, wine tasting, hiking, bicycling, horse riding, weaving and bread baking workshops, not to mention very high quality farm to table cuisine.
 This is an amazing place for both body and soul, for families (there are multi-room houses), couples or singles, and highly recommended for guests who want to immerse themselves in Portuguese rural life -I'd go back in a heartbeat.

-Discover the charming medieval villages of Evora and Monsaraz with a guided walking tour of the towns.
-Learn about the history of the region and these ancient villages as you admire the picturesque architecture and Alentejan scenery.
+Discover the charming medieval village of Evora with a guided walking tour of the town.
+Learn about the history of the region and this ancient town as you admire the picturesque architecture and surrounding Alentejan scenery.

 Horse riding at Sao Lourenco do Barrocal

 Explore the scenic Sao Lourenco do Barrocal estate on horseback, with a private guide leading you through the beautiful landscapes.
 Discover nearby villages such as Monsaraz, ancient monuments, and picturesque vineyards as you ride.